top of page

 ACADEMIA

-Day Scott, a science professional and non-traditional student, embarks on a remarkable academic journey shaped by a life-altering car accident resulting in a traumatic brain injury.
+Day Scott, a science professional and non-traditional student, embarks on a remarkable academic journey shaped by a life-altering car accident, with a herd of pronghorn, resulting in a traumatic brain injury (TBI).
 Her resilience and passion for wildlife conservation drive her pursuit of higher education, a testament to her determination in turning obstacles into opportunities for growth and positive change.

-At the University of Idaho, she works toward an undergraduate degree in Wildlife Science, maintaining a high GPA despite disabilities and barriers.
+At the University of Idaho, she's working towards an undergraduate degree in Wildlife Science, maintaining a high GPA despite disabilities and barriers.
 Day holds distinctions as a Doris Duke Conservation Scholar and a McNair Scholar.
-Day's research interests have evolved into studying owls, offering valuable insights into their behavior, habitat preferences, and ecological roles.
-She's also developed a keen interest in disease ecology, recognizing the crucial connection between wildlife health and ecosystem integrity.

 Other Science Education